-The current wave of enthusiasm for electric vehicles began to take off at the start of the 21st century due to the increasing concern of environmental damages, but inventors have toyed with battery-powered automobiles for almost 200 years.
-Concerns about carbon emissions have fuelled this rise, with the government offering electric car buyers a 35% discount up to either £2,500 or £4,500 depending on the model.
+Motorist’s appetite for electric vehicles began to take off at the start of the 21st century due to the increasing concern of environmental damages, but inventors have toyed with battery-powered automobiles for almost 200 years.
+Concerns about carbon emissions have fuelled this rise, with the government now offering electric car buyers a discount up to £3,000.

-Manufacturers like Tesla have changed what an electric car can be.
-Once perceived as an ugly niche, an electric car is now a premium product that is sure to turn some heads.
-This is typified by the ultra-stylish Tesla Model S, which can go 0-60 mph in 2.5 seconds without emitting any carbon dioxide at all.
+Once perceived as a niche item, an electric car could now be seen as a desirable option.
+This is typified by the Tesla Model S, which can go 0-60 mph in 2.4 seconds without emitting any carbon dioxide at all.

 As technology has advanced, the dominance of petrol- and diesel-powered engines are now being challenged by three car categories which are principally powered by electricity:

 • Plug-in electric: Powered purely by rechargeable batteries.